Carrier and Company Interiors315 E. 91st St., nr. Second Ave., fifth fl.; 212-706-1025; carrierandcompany.com

-Bicoastal Henault jets between San Francisco and New York, and the easy elegance of his spaces reflects the best of both cities.
-An upholstery aficionado (he studied at F.I.T. and worked his way up through the textile industry), he utilizes the finest silk taffetas, rarest velvets, and oft-overlooked passementerie.
+Henault jets between San Francisco and New York, and the easy elegance of his spaces reflects the best of both cities.
+An upholstery aficionado (he worked his way up through the textile industry), he uses the finest silk taffetas, rarest velvets, and passementerie.

 David Easton5 Union Sq.
 W., nr.
 14th St., third fl.; 212-334-3820; davideastoninc.com

-Architect and designer Easton brings a clear sense of classical proportion to all his projects.
-He creates interiors that look as though they belong in stately mansions, often revolving around impressive art collections and neoclassical designs.
+Easton brings a clear sense of classical proportion to all his projects.
+He creates interiors that look as though they belong in stately mansions, often revolving around art collections and neoclassical designs.

 David Kleinberg Design Associates330 E. 59th St., nr.
 Second Ave.; 212-754-9500; dkda.com

-Offering Balenciaga-quality details to the Park Avenue set, this firm creates tailored interiors with lush textures and contemporary accents, like a dining room featuring white-leather-upholstered chairs and icicle-shaped glass lights hanging from the ceiling.
-For large-scale interior renovations, Kleinberg often employs lighting specialists, craftsmen, and art advisers to work with his in-house design team.
+Offering Balenciaga-quality details to the Park Avenue set, this firm creates tailored interiors with lush textures and contemporary accents, like a dining room featuring white leather-upholstered chairs and icicle-shaped glass lights hanging from the ceiling.

-If you’re aching to re-create Bobo’s homespun interiors at your place, look to Caroline Grant and Dolores Suarez, who designed the West Village restaurant’s cozy-chic ambience.
+If you’re aching to echo the West Village restaurant Bobo’s homespun interiors at your place, look to Caroline Grant and Dolores Suarez, who created its cozy-chic ambience.
 Their aesthetic radiates conviviality and promotes mingling.